-Military expended materials used for training activities are not expected to pose a severe risk to marine algae or seagrass because: (1) there would be relatively small areas impacted relative to the area of vegetation; (2) most of the expended materials would fall offshore where only resilient macroalgae (either floating or attached to the seafloor) are present; (3) rapid recovery of macroalgae where impacts did occur either by colonizing the surface of expended materials or regrowth; and (4) mitigation will help avoid impacts to marine algae or seagrasses that are in proximity to shallow water coral reefs.
-Based on the factors summarized here and described in Section 3.3.3.4.3, potential impacts on marine algae and seagrass from military expended materials are not expected to result in detectable changes in their growth, survival, or propagation, and are not expected to result in population-level impacts or affect the distribution, abundance, or productivity of vegetation.
+Military expended materials used for training activities are not expected to pose a severe risk to marine algae or seagrass because: (1) there would be relatively small areas impacted relative to the area of vegetation; (2) most of the expended materials would fall offshore where only resilient macroalgae (either floating or attached to the seafloor) are present; (3) rapid recovery of macroalgae where impacts did occur either by colonizing the surface of expended materials or regrowth; and (4) mitigation will incidentally help avoid impacts to marine algae or seagrasses that are in proximity to shallow-water coral reefs.
+Based on the factors summarized here and described in Section 3.3.3.4.3 (Impacts from Military Expended Materials), potential impacts on marine algae and seagrass from military expended materials are not expected to result in detectable changes in their growth, survival, or propagation, and are not expected to result in population-level impacts or affect the distribution, abundance, or productivity of vegetation.

-For the reasons discussed above, pursuant to the ESA, military expended materials produced by training activities as described under Alternative 1 would have no effect on Johnson's seagrass or its designated critical habitat.
+As shown in Figure 3.3-1, Johnson's seagrass occurs adjacent to, not within the Study Area, and the possibility that military expended materials would drift into and deposit within habitats supporting Johnson's seagrass is remote.
+Therefore, pursuant to the ESA, military expended materials associated with training activities as described under Alternative 1 would have no effect on Johnson's seagrass or its designated critical habitat.